apuder/iot-workshop/README.md

 * <a href="http://a.co/3dRiMDa">ESP8266</a>
 * <a href="http://a.co/iyfeq5Z">ESP8266 breakout board</a>

-A solid knowledge of imperative programming concepts is required.
-In particular, functions, loops, and conditional statements should be understood for this tutorial.
+A solid knowledge of common programming concepts is required.
+In particular, local and global variables, functions, loops, and conditional statements should be understood for this tutorial.
 All code samples are written in simple C and C++.